alexclassroom/statify-blacklist/README.md

 ## Upgrade Notice ##

+### 1.7.2 ###
+This is a bugfix release to restore the manual cleanup function that was broken since 1.7.0.

 ### 1.7.1 ###
 This is a service release with minor corrections.
 Recommended for all users.
 Tested up to 6.5.